Help Save Lives With Heads Up! Helmet Safety Campaign

 Heads Up! is the first platform under a regional initiative where the youth can connect, learn and exchange perspectives about the region's road safety and the life-saving significance of helmets.
 Through the competition, the region will see creative campaigns made by and tailored for the "drivers" of the future.

 The winner will receive 1,000 USD and support to develop its video into a full-fledged campaign part of the global launch.
-More details on HeadsUp! website.
+More details here.

 About: AIP Foundation is a U.S. registered non-profit organization dedicated to preventing road injuries and fatalities in low and middle-income countries.
 For 20 years, AIP Foundation has been delivering effective road safety programs in locations across Asia and Africa.
 This work has included fostering public-private partnerships with national governments, international organizations, philanthropic foundations, and multinational corporations to advance its mission.